synle/getting-started-with-salesforce-lightning/README.md

 - Sign up for a Salesforce Developer Org (SDO) [here](https://developer.salesforce.com/signup)

 - Create your component of choice using Developer Console
+- Set up a domain for your org, go to My Setup > My Domains, then pick a domain.

 ## Ways to make calls to your API ( non Salesforce )
 ### Using Apex Controller